-Implications: In the Bible, especially in Proverbs and James, we find plenty of references to both godly and ungodly ways of using our tongue.
+In the Bible, especially in Proverbs and James, we find plenty of references to both godly and ungodly ways of using our tongue.
 We as leaders must carefully watch our words not only because our followers will judge us by our words, but good or bad whatever we say affects a wide spectrum of people.
 People take whatever we tell them very seriously because we are their leaders.
-We should evaluate our speech in a daily basis.
+We should evaluate our speech on a daily basis.
 Given below are some guiding questions we can use to evaluate ourselves.

 (I) Does what I say judge sin and uphold righteousness?